 Make direct democracy smart democracy

 Professor David Altman wrote the book on it.
-Academics know it as direct democracy; Australians, bless ’em, mostly as plebiscites; New Zealanders as referendums.
+Academics know it as direct democracy; Australians, bless ’em, mostly as plebiscites; New Zealanders as referendumsor New Zealanders, when confronted by a microphone: referenda.

 Semantics aside, most democracies allow for direct democracy, to a greater or lesser extent, and one, Switzerland, makes an art form of it.
 And while the United States as a whole doesn’t, some of its states do, famously California.